vistaprint/backbone-computed-attributes/README.md

 If you want to make multiple changes to backing properties before a computed attribute is recalculated the `Backbone.atomic` function can be used to batch those changes.

 For example, in the case above, changing height and then width one after the other would cause `area` to be re-computed twice (and in turn, all handlers listening to `area` would also be fired twice).
-This could have large performace implications depending on the structure of your application.
+This could have large performance implications depending on the structure of your application.

 ```javascript
 Backbone.atomic(function() {